PavanRangani/docs/docs/prd/philanthropy/export.md

 - Ask for [Year](#year-filter)
 - Both `Contribution` and `Grant` are shown in separate table.
 - If there isn't any record available in any table, that table won't be shown.
-- Download file name : {legal-entity-id}-tax-filing-report.pdf
+- Download file name : {legal-entity-id}-tax-summary-report.pdf
 - Column name
   - Foundation or Non-Profit Firm
     - `Foundation` is for Contribution and `Non-Profit Firm` is for Grant.